Real Estate in The Hague, The Netherlands

 When we asked expats what advice they would give a foreigner before buying a property in The Hague, they said:

 "When buying property in The Hague, it is important to be aware of the local laws and regulations.
 It is also important to research the local market and be aware of the current market trends.
 It is also important to be aware of the taxes and fees associated with buying property in The Hague, such as transfer taxes, registration fees, and mortgage fees.
 It is also important to be aware of the local zoning laws and regulations, as well as any restrictions on the use of the property.
 Additionally, it is important to be aware of the local infrastructure and amenities, such as public transportation, schools, and hospitals.
-Finally, it is important to be aware of the local real estate agents and their services, as well as any potential pitfalls associated with buying property in The Hague," wrote one expat who made the move to The Hague.
+Finally, it is important to be aware of the local real estate agents and their services, as well as any potential pitfalls associated with buying property in The Hague," explained one foreigner living in The Hague, The Netherlands.

 Are foreigners allowed to own property in The Hague?